the Economic Environment

 - some opinions

-In the 4th week of Sept 2005, a student in MGTC44, Victoria Zaynullina, commented that Americans like to think that McDonald's in Russia is identified in the public mind with glasnost and perestroika (policies of openness and restructuring) under Mikhail Gorbachev, but Victoria found tons of negative information and some interesting posters and logos, like the one featured to the left.
+In the 4th week of Sept 2005, a student in MGTC44, Victoria Z., commented that Americans like to think that McDonald's in Russia is identified in the public mind with glasnost and perestroika (policies of openness and restructuring) under Mikhail Gorbachev, but Victoria found tons of negative information and some interesting posters and logos, like the one featured to the left.

 ccc